 Two of our party requested and received an alternative meat dish to the rabbit loin on the menu for our visit.
 The rabbit though was tender and, served with pak choi, figs, cashew nuts, and a foie gras foam, had textural variety.

 As has become popular on tasting menus, there were two desserts: first, apricots with coffee caramel and iced meringue made with Mallorcan almonds; finally, a palate-freshening melon soup, containing a quenelle of lime sorbet and garnished with a few rocket leaves.
-We’d had an excellent dinner, with good service from maître d’ Tino Codesal and his team; we look forward to trying their lunchtime menu of the week (20, two courses and a dessert).
+We’d had an excellent dinner, with good service from maître d’ Tino Codesal and his team; we look forward to trying their very affordable lunchtime menu of the week, offering two courses and a dessert.

 Tuesday 13:00 - 16:00 h & 20:00 - 23:30 h